ABOUT BRITT RIDDLE, LMFT

 I loved going to church as a child.
 I was intrigued by the ritual, mesmerized by the stained glass, inspired by the music, and loved by people across multiple generations.
 Faith gave my life meaning and structure, and the community I grew up in shaped who I became in ways I continue to be grateful for.
 I was also formed by purity culture and other harmful theologies as a teenager, and the work of untangling that impact has been part of my own story.

-This led me to complete a Master's degree in Marriage and Family Therapy at Louisville Presbyterian Theological Seminary.
 My background—theological, ministerial, and clinical—is central to how I approach this work, particularly with people navigating religious trauma, spiritual identity, clergy burnout, and the intersection of faith and mental health.
-I don't provide religious counseling, but I am comfortable working with spirituality, meaning-making, and religious experience as part of therapy, if that's helpful for you.
+I don’t provide religious counseling, but I am comfortable working with spirituality, meaning-making, and religious experience as part of therapy, if that’s helpful for you.

 Outside the office, I tend to my own nervous system through creative practices, float tanks, yoga, and time with friends and family.
-These aren't just hobbies—they're part of how I stay connected sustainable rhythms and living.

 EDUCATION & CREDENTIALS